 One of the barriers to reporting sexual assault is the stigma of “victim blaming,” not just from outsiders but also coming from the survivors themselves.
 Many believe it was their fault that the assault occurred and fail to report it in fear of backlash.
 “We really encourage our patients to not feel that way,” assures Knewbow.
 “We have resources on call, such as an ATVP counselor—that’s a counselor through the Alternative to Violence of the Palouse organization—who talks to victims and helps them start to process what’s happened.”

 The hospital also encourages its nurses to go through the Sexual Assault Nurse Examiner (SANE) program, which is a 40-hour training where nurses learn all the state regulations in regards to how to collect evidence appropriately.
 The training also places emphasis on the vulnerability of these victims and the fact that they require a level of empathy and compassion over and above the standard nursing approach.

-Full Spectrum of Support
+Sexual Assault Treatment Offers a Full Spectrum of Support

 The goal of the SANE exam is to assess and treat injuries, prevent sexually transmitted diseases and pregnancy, and offer psychological support.
 The length of the entire process depends on the severity of assault and how much immediate treatment may be needed.